 Mahonias are known to be slow-growing, hardy, and low-maintenance shrubs.
-They don't like to be moved, and appropriate site selection is important for their success.
-Protect your shrub from freezing winds as these can cause burn in the winter, and make sure they have enough space to grow as they aren't fans of being crowded.
+They don't like to be moved, and appropriate site selection is essential for their success.
+Protect your shrub from freezing winds, as these can burn the plant in the winter, and make sure they have enough space to grow, as they aren't fans of being crowded.

-Most mahonia can tolerate full sun and heavy shade, but they thrive in partial shade positions.
+Most mahonia can tolerate full sun and heavy shade but thrive in partial shade positions.
 Deep shade can result in leggy growth for some species.

 One of the advantages of mahonia species is that they don't tend to be particular about the type of soil they grow in.
-They usually do well in sandy, loamy, and clay types and across a range of pH levels.
+They usually do well in sandy, loamy, and clay types and across various pH levels.
 The soil just needs to be moist and well-drained.

-Generally, mahonias do best with regular deep watering while they're establishing (especially during the first year), although you should avoid waterlogging.
-Once established, they're known for being pretty drought tolerant and will usually only need watering when there are hot, dry spells.
+Generally, mahonias do best with regular deep watering while establishing (especially during the first year), although you should avoid waterlogging.
+Once established, they're known for being pretty drought-tolerant and will usually only need watering when there are hot, dry spells.

 Temperature and Humidity

 Apart from the danger of foliage burn because of freezing winds, mahonias usually tolerate a wide range of temperatures.
 They're typically able to handle temperatures as low as 5 degrees Fahrenheit.
-If temperatures drop as low as this, however, mulching in the fall around the shrub to protect the roots could help.
+However, mulching in the fall around the shrub to protect the roots could help if temperatures drop as low as this.

 These plants don't need a rigorous regime of fertilization.
 An annual spring feeding with a slow-release, low-nitrogen fertilizer or a rich layer of mulch or compost with fish and bone meal should be sufficient.